gblach/reflicate/README.md

 This mean the program can run faster when indexfile is used.

 Internally indexfile is combination of CDB (constant database) and msgpack.
+This means that indexfile will be overwritten on subsequent runs, so if you **reflicate** different directories, use a different indexfile.

 ### Paranoid mode